pycom/pycom-documentation/content/firmwareapi/pycom/pycom.md

 ### pycom.lte_modem_on_boot([boolean])

 Get or set the LTE modem on boot flag.
 When this flag is set to `True`, the LTE modem will be enabled.

 ### pycom.wifi_on_boot([boolean])

 Get or set the WiFi on boot flag.
-When this flag is set to `True`, The WiFi will be enabled according to the other WiFi settings. when `False` the WiFi module will be disabled untill enabled directly via WLAN class.
+When this flag is set to `True`, The WiFi will be enabled according to the other WiFi settings. when `False` the WiFi module will be disabled until enabled directly via WLAN class.
+This setting is stored in the non-volatile memory which preserves it across resets and power cycles.
+See [FTP & Telnet](/gettingstarted/programming/ftp/) for more information on possible usage.

+### pycom.wifi_mode_on_boot(mode)

+Set or get the Wifi Mode at startup, valid options are:
+* `WLAN.STA`
+* `WLAN.AP`
+* `WLAN.APSTA`
-This setting is stored in non-volatile memory which preserves it across resets and power cycles.
+This setting is stored in non-volatile memory which preserves it across resets and power cycles

 ### pycom.wifi_ssid_sta([ssid])